 Within the fourth area of public administration - Accountability within which the situation was analyzed through one indicator related to the proactivity of local administration in publishing information of public importance on the official website, a high level of proactive transparency of city and municipal administrations was identified.
-In almost all LGUs, complete and up-to-date statutes of city and municipal administrations are easily available, as the highest legal acts of LGUs, while in most LGUs this is also the case with: Rulebooks on the internal arrangement and organization of the administration of public importance, contact information of organizational units and public procurement plans.
+In almost all LGUs, complete and up-to-date statutes of city and municipal administrations are easily available, as the highest legal acts of LGUs, while in most LGUs this is also the case with: Rulebooks on the internal arrangement and organization of the administration, Information sheets, which are prepared in accordance with the Law on free access to Information of public importance, contact information of organizational units and public procurement plans.
 On the other hand, local administrations are less up-to-date when it comes to publishing planning documents and documents related to the adoption and execution of the budget, as well as citizen-friendly information on the competences of lower organizational units.
 Nevertheless, although the level of proactive transparency is high, non-publication of these documents and information in the languages of national minorities in those